tilemill-project/tilemill/_posts/docs/guides/0203-01-01-landsat-8-imagery.md

 ![](http://farm8.staticflickr.com/7289/9087506766_744e41cd1d_o.png)

-Once the tiles have rendered and uploaded, we have a browsable map hosted on MapBox:
+Once the tiles have rendered and uploaded, we have a browsable map hosted on Mapbox:

 <iframe width='744' height='491' frameBorder='0' src='https://a.tiles.mapbox.com/v3/char.panama-canal.html#12/9.15/-79.85' ></iframe>

 ## Conclusions ##
-We’ve downloaded Landsat 8 data, color-corrected it, pulled it into TileMill for use with other map resources, and uploaded it as a live map layer on MapBox.
+We’ve downloaded Landsat 8 data, color-corrected it, pulled it into TileMill for use with other map resources, and uploaded it as a live map layer on Mapbox.
 I hope this has encouraged you to make use of Landsat 8 data – and given you a head start on working with imagery from other sources.

 {% include nextup.html %}